rabbitControl/rcp-flext/README.md

 ## Pd

-Please find and install the external "RabbitConotrol" via deken (Find externals...) and load it as library `rcp`.
+Please find and install the external "RabbitControl" via deken (Find externals...) and load it as library `rcp`.

 ## Prebuilt Binaries